22940dev/hugo-frameview/README.md

 # [My Personal Home on the Internet 🏡](https://www.nikitavoloboev.xyz/)
 The website is statically generated with [Hugo](https://github.com/gohugoio/hugo).
-It uses customised by me [Minimal](https://github.com/calintat/minimal) theme.
+It uses customized by me [Minimal](https://github.com/calintat/minimal) theme.